Bookroo/bookroo.github.io/_posts/2018-05-15-bookroo-interview-with-amanda-driscoll.md

   - url: Amanda.jpg
     alt: Childrens Book Author & Illustrator Amanda Driscoll
 ---
 We hope you’ve all been loving your new books!
 Our featured author and illustrator this month is Amanda Driscoll.
-Amanda is the author and illustrator of Wally Does Not Want a Haircut.
+Amanda is the author and illustrator of _Wally Does Not Want a Haircut_.
 We love the tale of Wally and his courage in facing his fears.
 We are excited to bring you an interview with Amanda.

 Amanda is an author and illustrator based in Prospect, Kentucky.
 As she explains, like “any good Kentucky-born girl,” she “grew up drawing horses.”
 After earning a degree in Fine Art / Graphic Design from Murray State University, she worked as a graphic designer before launching her own company, Driscoll Creative.
 When she became a mother, she discovered her true passion: writing and illustrating children’s books.
 She is now the author and illustrator of three picture books.
+(The interview has been edited for clarity and length.)

 **Bookroo: Where did you get the idea for _Wally Does Not Want a Haircut_?**